|

 Q: What is the source of the time at ntp.drydog.com?

-A: The machine syncs to three stratum 1 clocks, including the
+A: The machine syncs to three stratum 1 clocks, geographically

 Q: What timezone does your NTP server use?